DKapture/libdkapture/docs/trace-file.md

   -p, --path <path>
         file path to trace

-  -u, --uuid [uuid]
+  -d, --dev [dev]
-        when using the inode number of <path> as the filter, this option specify the uuid of filesystem to which the inode belong.
+        when using the inode number of <path> as the filter, this option specify the device number of filesystem to which the inode belong.
-        you can get the uuid by running command 'blkid'
+        you can get the dev by running command 'stat -c %d <file>'

   -i, --inode <ino>
         use file inode as filter